Love Crazy (Atlantic Starr album)

-Love Crazy is a studio album by the Amerian R&B band Atlantic Starr, released in 1991.
-It contained three singles: "Love Crazy" (#75 Pop, #7 R&B), "Masterpiece" (#3 Pop, #3 R&B) and "Unconditional Love" (#38 R&B).
-The album reached #134 on the Billboard 200 and #25 on the R&B charts.
+Love Crazy is a studio album by the American R&B group Atlantic Starr, released in 1991.
+It contained three singles: "Love Crazy" (No. 75 Pop, No. 7 R&B), "Masterpiece" (No. 3 Pop, No. 3 R&B) and "Unconditional Love" (No. 38 R&B).
+The album reached No. 134 on the Billboard 200 and No. 25 on the R&B charts.

 Production

 The album was produced by David Lewis and Wayne Lewis.
 It contains a mix of ballads and dance tracks.
 Rachel Oliver joined Atlantic Starr on vocals.

 Critical reception

 The Chicago Tribune wrote that the album "does provide a solid measure of contemporary R&B." The Buffalo News opined that Oliver "fits in well with Starr's versatile style."